Random Facts for Visitors to Saint Kitts in the Caribbean

 At Subway (only one in the city), a steak and cheese sandwich costs $40.00.
 So does the average dinner entrée at one of the many fine restaurants.

 But wait!
 You can afford to eat.
 These prices are quoted in East Caribbean (EC) currency, and are really reasonable when calculated in US money.
-Use The Money Converter to help you budget your spending.
 Usually the rate of exchange is $2.70 EC for $1 US.
 According to the online reviews from other tourists, the food prices are manageable and affordable by comparison with some other islands.

-So remember: In Saint Kitts, follow the Best Buy sign for grocery shopping, delicacies or hearty island cuisine, not for computer parts, cameras or iPods.
+So remember: In Saint Kitts, follow the Best Buy sign for grocery shopping, delicacies or hearty island cuisine.
+For computer parts, cameras or iPods. look for the Harper's Office Depot.

 The Largest Church's Chicken in the Region